Inder-rana/Project_portfolio/Sales_insights/README.md

 ## Data import and SQL

-First I have imported `Sales_mod_db.sql` in MySQL Server using MySQL Workbench.
-Did some Data Analysis and data exploration using SQL: below are the queries that I have used.
+First I have imported `Sales_mod_db.sql` in MySQL Server using MySQL Workbench, did some Data Analysis and data exploration using SQL, below are the queries that I have used and I have also exported all the tables of the Sales database from MySQL into the CSV files with the folder name `Sales database CSV`, if you want to check it out.

 **Comment: showing all the records from each table**.